andrvol/andrvol/README.md

 🐍 Python – scripting, automation, and data handling
-💎 C# & .NET – desktop and web application development 🌐 HTML & CSS – creating clean and responsive web interfaces I enjoy solving problems, learning new technologies, and improving my coding skills every day.
+💎 C# & .NET – desktop and web application development 🌐 HTML & CSS – creating clean and responsive web interfaces 🌏 English - have an advanced englis level
+I enjoy solving problems, learning new technologies, and improving my coding skills every day.
 Always excited to collaborate on interesting projects and explore new ideas! 🚀✨